savannahbrookek-tech/Portfolio-Final/README.md

 The portfolio should be accessed online with a computer.

-The portfolio website can be found through this link: <https://savannahbrookek-tech.github.io/Portfolio-Final/>
+The [portfolio website](https://savannahbrookek-tech.github.io/Portfolio-Final/) can be found through here.

 #### Media Credits